melezhik/bailador-docker-sparrowdo/README.md

 ## run sparrowdo scenario inside container to apply source code changes:

+    # get Bailador changes and apply them
     $ sparrowdo --no_sudo --local_mode --sparrowfile=/tmp/sparrowfile

-    $ perl /tmp/example.p6w # to make it sure that application run on new code
+    # to make it sure that the application runs on new code
+    $ perl /tmp/example.p6w

-    $ ^C # to stop the application
+    # to stop the application
+    $ ^C

 ## commit changes